List of A.T.O.M. characters: Garrett

 Garrett (voiced by Alexander Polinsky) is a super genius who works for Lee Industries.
 He enrolled in college at a young age having two semesters with Professor Evans in a course of sonic engineering and software application.
-Evans was also his research adviser.
 At thirteen, he received his college Ph.
 D and was hired by Mr. Lee that same year.

 Before the Alpha Team was formed, he developed Mr. Lee's vehicles and when he was of age, road tested them as well.
 When a turbo ATV that he constructed and test drove broke apart, he injured two people as well as himself.
-The other victims recovered, but Garrett was paralyzed from the waist down.

-Now a paraplegic, he is equipped with a technologically advanced wheelchair that can extend its height and climb on walls and ceilings.
-Garrett was guilt ridden after the accident, refusing to drive another vehicle again.
-Axel and the others helped show how invaluable he was and how he needed to get over the past.
+The other victims recovered, but Garrett was rendered paraplegic.
+He now uses a technologically advanced wheelchair that can extend its height and climb on walls and ceilings.

-While he still developed new vehicles for the company, he started modifying the Alpha Teens existing vehicles and gear as well as inventing new ones.
-After Lee was forced out of his company, Garrett stayed with Lee Industries and still proving to be a great asset to the team.

 Colonel Richter

 Colonel Richter (voiced by Jess Harnell) is a special agent with Landmark City's law enforcement.
 He firsts crosses paths with the Alpha Teens when he believes that they have become criminals.
 When it is revealed that it was the shape-changing Optical along with Paine's gang who set them up, Richter dropped the charges against them.
 He would later help them capture Team Omega as well as a corrupt police sergeant and corrupt judge that worked for Paine.

-During Richter's attempt to catch Paine, Axel and his team interrupted it taking it upon themselves to stop him.
-After Paine escapes, Richter and Axel (who tries to capture Paine on the anniversary of his dad's death) go at each other's throats.
-When Axel captures Paine a day later, Richter still doesn't approve of Axel's methods, but is relieved that Paine is going back to prison.

-He doesn't appear, nor is mentioned in Season 2.